CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/logs.md

 #### Logs in Distributed Systems

-- The log-centric approach to distributed systems arises from a simple observation

 >If two identical, **deterministic** processes begin in the same **state** and get the same inputs in the same order, they will produce the same output and end in the same state.

 - **Deterministic:** means that the processing isn’t timing dependent and doesn’t let any other out-of-band input influence its results